 - Dashboards: The number of dashboards this report is currently pinned to.

 - Views: The total amount of views of the report over the past 90 days.
-Note that this does not include counts of views of any dashboards the report may be pinned to.
+This includes counts of views of any dashboards the report may be pinned to.

 A pop-up will appear where you can name your new report.
 You can also choose to make it a personal report.
 Personal reports are only visible on your dashboard, though they can be published to a shared space later.